aws-samples/aws-online-data-migration-workshop/module5/README.md

 <br/>

-1. Open an Internet Explorer session and log into the AWS account that has been provided to you for this entire workshop (copy and paste your Event Engine URL into browser).
-From the AWS console, at the top of the screen, click **Services** and type & select **DataSync**

-    -   Select **Get Started**

-    -   In the Deploy agent section select **Amazon EC2** from the drop down.

-	-   Open a Windows Command Promt (CMD).
+1. Open a Windows Command Prompt (CMD), by clicking on the Windows START icon in the bottom left hand corner and typing in **CMD**, and press Enter.

     -   Copy and paste the below command, where you need to replace the value of **$region** with your value (e.g. us-east-1) then run it, where it will return the value of the ami-id to use for your EC2 instance.

 	`aws ssm get-parameter --name /aws/service/datasync/ami --region $region`